solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

     Ok(())
 }
 ```

 #### Updating Hashes

-To update a leaf in a Merkle tree, you'll need to generate a new hash to replace
+To update a leaf in a Merkle tree, you’ll need to generate a new hash to replace
 the existing one.
 This process requires four key inputs:

 1. The index of the leaf you wish to update